s4nt14go/thumbnails-aws/README.md

 So to check that lambda `resized` works well, we can upload an image to the bucket and we should see the `resize` logs printing `Successfully resized <your image> and uploaded to <your bucket>` along with the `AppSync response`.<br /><br />
 So let's copy an image to S3, using the value outputted by CloudFormation when created bucket `imageToResize`<br /><br />
 `aws s3 cp resize/test.jpeg s3://<imageToResize bucket name output by CloudFormation>/test.jpeg`<br /><br />
-Check inside Lambda console the `thumbnails-resize...` function, click in the "Monitoring" tab and then the "View logs in CloudWatch" button, select the most recent "Log stream" and you should see the successful message<br /><br />
+Check inside Lambda console the `thumbnails-resize...` function, click in the "Monitoring" tab and then the "View logs in CloudWatch" button, select the most recent "Log stream" and you should see the successful message.
+You can also check in your S3 bucket `<imageToResize>-resized` the thumbnail created<br /><br />
 1. Now that everything works well go ahead with the [React client](https://github.com/s4nt14go/thumbnails-react)!

 ### Cleanup